Negotiation Skills

-What are the Negotiation Skills You Must Learn to Succeed if you genuinely want to be successful in sales?
+What are the Negotiation Skills You Must Learn to succeed if you genuinely want to be successful in sales?

 The main goal of any sales negotiation is to reach an acceptable agreement for both parties.
 During the negotiation process, buyers and sellers communicate what they want and need and where they are able or willing to make concessions.